HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 This data suggests that top-tier websites are prioritizing performance improvements, while mid-tier websites are still lagging.

 In contrast, Desktop performance metrics are more uniformly distributed.
 This disparity highlights a significant gap in the focus on mobile web app performance compared to desktop, which is likely due to an increasing concentration on native applications.
+TODO: Could this also have to do with some entities/developers still not focusing properly on mobile?

 {{ figure_markup(
   image="good-core-web-vitals-home-secondary-page.png",